 If you’re trying to arrange a party or group trip, texting each person individually can be seriously time-consuming, and iOS doesn’t offer an easy way to make a contact group on an iPhone.

 Luckily, creating contact groups the way Apple intended is as easy as pie with iCloud.
 There are also a handful of free apps available in the App Store that can help you.

 In this how-to guide, we’ll cover the ins and outs of creating a contact group with iCloud and offer a quick tutorial on how to make a contact group on an iPhone with a popular app called Groups.

-Step 1: Go to iCloud.com and sign into your iCloud account using your Apple ID and password.
+Step 1: Go to iCloud.com and sign in to your iCloud account using your Apple ID and password.
 Then, select Contacts to view a list of your current contacts.

-Step 5: To delete an entire group — or just a single contact from the group — select it, click the gear icon in the bottom-left corner, and select Delete.
+Step 5: To delete an entire group or just a single contact from the group, select it, click the Gear icon in the bottom-left corner, and select Delete.
 Keep in mind that this only deletes the contact from the group; deleting a group doesn’t delete the contacts within.